Hyperparathyroid UK (HPT UK)

 https://www.nice.org.uk/guidance/ng132/chapter/Recommendations#referral-for-surgery

-PHPT is caused by a benign growth (adenoma) on one or more of the parathyroid glands.
-A single adenoma has always been reported to be most common, but we have seen many cases in recent years of two adenomas, and an increasing number of people with multiple enlarged glands.
-When all glands are affected, it is known as parathyroid hyperplasia.
-Most people have four parathyroid glands usually sited behind the thyroid gland in the neck.
-Some have extra glands (5 or 6) We've seen a few with seeding from previous parathyroid surgery.
-We've heard seeding can rarely occur from birth.
-We have seen ectopic glands in the thymus, thyroid, behind/within the carotid sheath, behind the collar bone, oesophagus, low in the chest or high in the neck.
+Whilst most people have four parathyroid glands sited behind the thyroid gland. we've seen a few who've had extra glands (5 or 6) We've seen some with seeding from previous parathyroid surgery.
+Seeding can rarely occur from birth.
+We've seen ectopic glands in the thymus, thyroid, carotid sheath, behind the collar bone, oesophagus, jaw, low in the chest or high in the neck.
 With all these eventualities, we believe parathyroid surgery should not be undertaken by surgeons without expertise.
-Healthy glands should never be removed.

-Some people recover at a quicker rate than others, possibly depending on the length of time before diagnosis, and also possibly depending on sufficient minerals (Magnesium and boron) and vitamin D. Symptom relief can take up to 12 months, sometimes longer, although most people report improvements quickly, with brain fog, bone pain and anxiety often reported to be the first symptoms to vanish.
+The majority of people are cured first time, and go on to lead healthy lives.
+Some people recover at a quicker rate than others, possibly depending on the length of time before diagnosis, and pre op health, and also depending on sufficient ongoing minerals (calcium, magnesium and boron) and vitamin D. Given that many begin their parathyroid nightmare with low vitamin D, it makes total sense to maintain it after surgery to prevent a recurrence of PHPT.
+Symptom relief can take up to 12 months, sometimes longer, though most people report significant improvements quickly, with brain fog, bone pain, anxiety , and blurred vision often reported to be the first symptoms to vanish.

-The risk of having PHPT has always been reported to increase with age, but it is not uncommon for younger people to be affected, or for people to have had PHPT for several years before it becomes evident from symptoms or incidental blood results.
+Many people have had PHPT for several years before it becomes evident from symptoms or incidental blood results.
 Age should never be a barrier to surgery, which is safe and curative in over 95% of cases for all ages.
 Please take a look at our Common Q&A's to read member feedback regarding age, negative scans, kidney stones, and broken bones/fractures.
 If you have been denied surgery based on age, please let us know.

 If you suspect PHPT, what do you need from your doctor?
 The following blood tests from the same blood draw: